Meet One Breeze Pro 2.0 — Full Suspension, So Canadian Roads Stop Punishing You

 The 2.0’s wider rear frame is designed to support a second-seat conversion so you can bring a passenger, and the 450 lb total payload gives you room to do it.
 The second seat is a conversion option rather than standard equipment — call 1-866-938-7580 to confirm the current passenger-seat setup before you order.

-Can I add a second battery later?
+Can I add a second battery at checkout or later?

 Is the Breeze Pro 2.0 street-legal in Canada?